MathBorgess/hardware_studies/README.md

-# Verilog Gate Testing Project
+# Verilog Project

 This project is designed to test various logic gates using Verilog.
 Verilog is a hardware description language used to model electronic systems.
-In this project, we will be testing the functionality of AND, OR, and NOT gates.

 ## Getting Started